Recently edited and updated for 2021 travel!

 Going to Italy

-Once spending 14 days in either Ireland, Croatia or Slovenia American tourists, in most cases, may enter Italy.
+Once spending 14 days in either Ireland, Greece, Croatia or the UK, American tourists in most cases may enter Italy.

 Important Fine Print